|Nutrition Facts (per serving)|

-Press the graham cracker mixture into the bottom and up the sides of a 10-inch pie dish.
+Press the graham cracker mixture into the bottom and up the sides of a 10-inch pie pan.

-Bake the crust until it is set and light golden, 8 to 12 minutes or until it is set.
-Remove the pie crust from the oven and cool completely on a wire rack.
+Bake the crust until it is set and light golden, 8 to 12 minutes.
+Cool completely on a wire rack.
 Keep the oven on.

-In a medium bowl, combine the egg yolks with the condensed milk and lemon juice; mix well.
-Pour into the cooled pie crust and place in the refrigerator.
+In a medium bowl, whisk together the egg yolks, the condensed milk, and lemon juice.
+Pour into the cooled pie crust and refrigerate.

-Gradually add the sugar into the soft peaks, continuing to beat them until stiff peaks form.
-Make sure the sugar is completely dissolved by grabbing a bit of the mixture between your fingers.
+Gradually add the sugar, continuing to beat until stiff peaks form.
+Make sure the sugar is completely dissolved by rubbing a bit of the mixture between your fingers.
 If it's smooth and not gritty, the meringue is done.

-Take the pie out of the refrigerator and spoon the meringue on top of the lemon filling.
-Spread over the pie, making sure to seal the meringue to the edge of the crust to avoid it shrinking inwards in the oven.
+Spoon the meringue on top of the lemon filling.
+Spread evenly over the pie, making sure to seal the meringue to the edge of the crust to avoid shrinking in the oven.